There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 Who started Cheers?

-Cheers simply evolved around food as local friends and neighboursdreamed together about the kind of community we want to live in.
-Local Geoff Westlake added some know-how, but it’s formed by the dreams of all.
+Cheers developed simply over meals, as local friends and neighbours dreamed together about what kind of community we wanted to live in.
+Resident and accredited Baptist minister, Geoff Westlake, added some know-how, but Cheers is shaped by collective local situations.

 Is Cheers Incorporated?